OlivierLD/raspberry-coffee/NMEA.multiplexer/README.md

 ## Open Issues
 - UDP client
-- Parameter for the baud rate (Serial port).

 ## TODO
 - verbose options
-- distinctions  between
-  - reader and client
-  - producer (ie from sensors and transducers), computer (calculate data from other ones: current, true wind)
+- computer (calculate data from other ones: current, true wind)
-  - broadcaster?

 ### To see it at work
 See the class `nmeaproviders.client.mux.GenericNMEAMultiplexer`, it uses the file `nmea.mux.properties` to define what to read, and what to re-broacdast it to.